Christine Darby // Published: October 2024 // Updated: March 2025

 Increased Indexing of Squarespace URLs

-This uptick means more sites are now finding their built-in URLs in Google search results, which dilutes SEO efforts and confuses visitors who land on a Squarespace subdomain instead of a branded, custom domain.
-Changing the built-in domain no longer solves the issue, as re-indexing of the backend environment happens within a short timeframe.
+This uptick means more sites are now finding their built-in URLs returned in Google search results, which dilutes SEO efforts and confuses visitors who land on a Squarespace subdomain instead of a branded, custom domain.
+Simply changing the built-in domain no longer solves the issue, as re-indexing of the editing environment happens within a short timeframe.

 How to Check Your Site